 Now, as Pattern, the company aims to use that industry knowledge to build its own family of brands.
 With Open Spaces and Equal Parts, the company's latest acquisition of GIR helps further strengthen Pattern's position in the growing home space.

-GIR, debuted in 2012, has grown to be a multi-billion dollar business that's also profitable, according to Tuesday's announcement — something of a rarity in the DTC space.
+GIR, debuted in 2012, has grown to be a multi-million dollar business that's also profitable, according to Tuesday's announcement — something of a rarity in the DTC space.

 Wayfair and Chewy have long struggled with profitability, only recently found themselves in the black, while Casper continues to suffer from net losses.